 Abraham is our father and God has said: “I have made you a father of many nations.”- St. Paul, to the Romans

 Why is Orthodox theology so important regarding current events?
 Because of the Mustard Seed!
 Throughout these articles we have been discovering how our little philanthropy ministry in the caves of the East has turned in to an entire empire.
-We do not study this empire within western education because we are western, with western worldviews.
-We have an agenda in the west that has nothing to do with the Mustard Seed.
-The Western Agenda is Gnostic!
+Within the west, we do not study this empire because it simply does not fit with western worldviews.
+The west has an agenda that has nothing to do with fitting within the confines the Mustard Seed theology.
+The Western Agenda is Gnostic.
 It is very much against ‘creation.’
-It has no understanding of how the kingdom of God works with nature.
+It has no understanding of how the kingdom of God works within the natural aspect of life.

 Building Here is Building for Eternity

-We are not just living this life as a sort of test and even cleansing for eternity, but we are living this life as a pre-configuration of eternity.
-Christ never said he was going to judge us strictly by our “heart” but he said he would be judging us by the very way we serve others.
+We are not living this life as a sort of test and even cleansing for eternity, but we are living this life as a pre-configuration of eternity.
+Christ never said he was going to judge us strictly by our “heart.”
+He said he would be judging us by the very way we serve others.
 What we are actually doing in this life, will carry over to the next, but in a new glorious state.
 Everything matters.

 Death is not a reset button as the Protestants teach.
 This is one reason why Orthodoxy does not cremate the body after death.
 Christ says that our earthly bodies will also be raised in the Great Resurrection.
 This is a part of the transformation of all life, and all nature.
 What we care for and build here is not done in vain.